-Trump And Putin Merged As One Person On Time Magazine Cover
+Trump And Putin Merged As One Person On ‘Time Magazine’ Cover

 The cover of Time Magazine’s July issue is a controversial one, to be sure.
 Just days after a meeting with Putin in what many feel was Trump’s biggest presidential faux pas, Time is digging in even harder, going quite literal with the perceived blurred lines between President Donald Trump and Russian President Vladimir Putin.

-As reported by CNN, the face of Donald Trump has been overlain onto the face of Vladimir Putin, resulting in an effect where one may have trouble differentiating either face of the two world leaders.
+As reported by CNN, the face of Donald Trump has been overlaid onto the face of Vladimir Putin, resulting in an effect where one may have trouble differentiating either face of the two world leaders.

 The Time cover is an image created by visual artist Nancy Burson.

-As of the time of this writing Donald Trump has not responded to the magazine cover via his usual method of twitter, nor has he responded in any other way.
+As of the time of this writing, Donald Trump has not responded to the magazine cover via his usual method of Twitter, nor has he responded in any other way.
 Typically such a brazen implication by such a ubiquitous magazine does attract the attention of the president, often resulting in angry tweets being sent out.

 Time magazine merges Trump and Putin on latest cover: https://t.co/kQi3ZDyP5c pic.twitter.com/WYVlgHaWro